Freeseer/freeseer/README.md

 * [Sphinx cheat](http://matplotlib.sourceforge.net/sampledoc/cheatsheet.html)
   [sheet](http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html)

-**Tip:** You can view the (reStructuredText) source of any page built with Sphinx.
-Simply click the "Show Source" link on the page you're interested in.
+**Tip:** View the underlying reStructuredText of any page built with Sphinx by clicking the "Show Source" link on the page you're interested in.

 Publishing to the Web
 ---------------------